 There’s lots of things you can do to address this such as making eye contact, being relaxed in your posture and not crossing your arms and looking defensive etc…However if you genuinely offer your full attention and really listen to the conversation at hand, the body language tends to take care of itself.

 There could of course be a whole myriad of reasons why your staff aren’t communicating as effectively as they could be.
 We’ve just narrowed it down to 3 core basics that we use in our communication exercises, those exercises being hosted murder mysteries.

-We take your staff out of their traditional way of thinking about each other and the workplace and throw them slap bang in the middle of a crime scene.
-With individual roles to play their mission is simple – find out which one of them is a murderer before they get an opportunity to strike again.
+We take your staff out of their traditional way of thinking about each other and the workplace and throw them slap bang into the middle of a crime scene.
+With individual roles to play, their mission is simple, find out which one of them is a murderer before they strike again.

 - Paying attention

 Failure to use these skills may mean you miss important clues which may lead you to being arrested for a crime you didn’t actually commit.

 Whether you’re looking to address existing communication problems, enhance your team’s existing communication skills or looking for something that will just get everyone talking, our murder mystery games are exactly what you’re looking for.